 In this article, we will describe how you can adjust the brightness of your monitor using the Ubuntu command line.
 This includes getting the name of your monitor and adjusting the brightness level, both using the Xrandr utility.

-We have executed the commands and procedures mentioned in this article on an Ubuntu 18.04 LTS system.
+We have tested the commands and procedures mentioned in this article on an Ubuntu 20.04 LTS and also on the current Ubuntu 22.04 system.

 Please follow these steps to adjust the screen brightness on a Ubuntu system:

 Step 1: Open the Terminal